remidinishanth/scala_learnings/README.md

 * Serializes access to shared resources using queues and function passing
 * Easier for programmers to create reliable concurrent processing
 * Many sources of contention, races, locking and dead-locks removed

+Read about **Companion objects**: A companion object is an object with the same name as a class or trait and is defined in the same source file as the associated file or trait.